DUNE-DAQ/dal/docs/README.md

 ```
 If we exit out of Python and look at `tutorial.data.xml`, we see the timeout is now 60 rather than 20.
 And if we read the data file back in, this update will be reflected.

+You're encouraged to experiment yourself with the objects, either interactively or via edits to `sourcecode/dal/scripts/tutorial.py`; make sure to run `dbt-build` in the case of the latter.

 ## A Realistic Example

-The `simple.schema.xml` file and `simple.data.xml` files created by `oks_tutorial` are fairly easy to understand, and meant to be for educational purposes.
+The `tutorial.schema.xml` file and `tutorial.data.xml` files are fairly easy to understand, and meant to be for educational purposes.
 To see the actual classes which are used on ATLAS, we need to go to the `dal` repo: `sourcecode/dal/schema/dal/core.schema.xml`.
-This file is quite large, and describes concepts which are actually used on DAQ systems like `ComputerProgram` and `Rack` and `Crate`.
+This file is quite large, and describes classes which actually model ATLAS's DAQ systems like `ComputerProgram` and `Rack` and `Crate`.
 If you look in dal's `CMakeLists.txt` file you see the following:
 ```
 daq_generate_dal(core.schema.xml
   NAMESPACE dunedaq::dal